MaryamWeb/Project_Starter_Helper/python/ProjectDjango.md

 * In terminal type `py -m venv ENV_NAME`
 * Activate the virtual environment `call ENV_NAME\Scripts\activate`
 * With your virtual environment activated In the terminal run `pip install Django`
 * Make sure we have successfully installed Django by checking its version.
-In terminal run `Django --version`
+In terminal run `python -m django --version`

 ### Setup
 * Create an empty folder `mkdir superheroes` -->  `cd superheroes`